stundenblume/platypus_doc/docs/source/rpi/peripheral/bullet-m2.rst

 From a factory reset, the Bullet can be accessed through its standard IP (``192.168.1.20``).
 However, its default settings are WiFi station and bridge mode.
 As such, it does not generate a WiFi network nor runs a DHCP server, meaning that a physical cable connection and manual IP setting are necessary.
 The computer/Raspberry must also be operating in the same IP range as the Bullet, thus it must be a ``192.168.1.x`` IP.

 For this initial setup, it is recommended to connect the Bullet to a conventional computer, as the configuration is done via browser (or to a Raspberry running a graphical interface OS).
-In linux, we can manually connect to the bullet through the ``ifconfig`` command.
+In Linux, we can manually connect to the bullet through the ``ifconfig`` command.
 After connecting the LAN adapter port into the computer, run:

 .. code-block:: bash